rameezhh47/git-testing/readme.md

-##hello git 2
+##Welcome to Git
+##Dev Two Branch
-- I'm adding this from "feature" branch
+- I'm adding this from "dev2" branch